Chet's Shirt: Production

-"Chet's Shirt" makes deliberate references to David's other series, Seinfeld.
+"Chet's Shirt" was written by series creator Larry David, and directed by Robert B. Weide.
+Guest stars for the episode include Danson and York as fictionalized versions of themselves, and Lou DiMaggio as an investor.
 The shirt worn by Chet is also worn by the character of Bobby on The Sopranos, another HBO series.
-When discussing how the series—including "Chet's Shirt"—goes about choosing outfits, costume designer Leslie Schilling notes that, because of the series' improvised filming, there are only outlines for each scene, and so they are forced to be "on [their] toes" about how outfits will fit into the narrative.
-Director Robert B. Weide was the inspiration for the scene where Ted and Larry argue over the shirt; Weide was admiring one of David's Tommy Bahama shirts, and he was given one by David for his birthday.
+When discussing how the series—including "Chet's Shirt"—goes about choosing outfits in an interview with the fashion magazine W, costume designer Leslie Schilling notes that, because of the series' improvised filming, there are only outlines for each scene, and so they are forced to be "on [their] toes" about how outfits will fit into the narrative.
+Weide was the inspiration for the scene where Ted and Larry argue over the shirt; Weide was admiring one of David's Tommy Bahama shirts, and he was given one by David for his birthday.
 However, it was stained, and he assumed David would return it for him, but he did not.
 They added this to the episode, but changed the red dot to a tear after realizing Seinfeld already had an episode about a stain on a sweater.

 The photo of Chet in the shirt is actually of series producer Tim Gibbons.
 The character of Burt Bondy was named after someone David knew in college.
 For inspiration for the restaurant storyline, David used his interest in how waiters' uniforms are chosen.
 He wanted to "be in on the decision-making" aspect of the uniforms, and so incorporated the plot into the season.
 The episode contains several references to Seinfeld.
 The name of the restaurant is Bobo's, a name David used for a restaurant in Seinfeld.
 Chris Barnes, who portrays Burt in the episode, played Richie Appel on the series.